With UV pool systems for your pool

 A. One of the side benefits of the Ultra UV system and the UV-C50 system, is thier ability to reduce or eliminate mono-chloramine in the pool water.
 Chloramines are the by-products of chlorination and are the “chlorine smelly” odor associated with chlorinated pools.
 With proper Ultra UV and UV-C50 sizing and chemical maintenance, the chloramine “chlorine” odor can be eliminated and the pool returned to a safe and enjoyable environment.

 A. The Ultra UV pool sanitizer and the UV-C50 pool sanitizer installs in the circulation system, after the filter and before any heater or chemical injection points.
 Designed to accommodate 3 different pump output flow rate ranges up to 130 GPM (40.4 m3/hr), installing the Ultra UV and the UV-C50 systems is a simple and low cost procedure for the pool builder or homeowner.
-Consult the Ultra Owner’s Manual for detailed installation instructions.
+Consult the Ultra Owner’s Manual or the UV-C50 Owner’s Manual for detailed installation instructions.

 A. Another one of the big advantages to the Ultra UV pool sanitizer and the UV-C50 sanitizer is thier low power draw and resulting low operating cost.
 Even an Ultra UV system with 3 lamps draws less power than a 200W bulb.
 All Ultra UV and UV-C50 systems are cord connected (subject to the requirements of the jurisdiction where the unit is being installed) Plugs used in most countries are normally available.